dwrobel/flatcam/README.md

 - reverted a change in GCode that might affect Gerber polarity change in Gerber parser
 - ability to double click the FlatConfig files and open them in the FlatCAM Code Editor - fixed and verified
 - fixed the Set To Origin function when Escape was clicked
+- added all the Tools in a new ToolBar

 23.02.2019